 Further, a significant issue freelancers face with SolidGigs is poor customer service.
 Users complain that the platform does not reply to emails on time.
 In addition, the platform does not have a FAQ page either.

-Malt is a European freelance marketplace currently operating in France, Belgium, Germany, Spain, and the Netherlands.
-Malt seeks to link businesses with freelancers and additionally helps firms manage administrative, legal, and payment processes securely and efficiently.
+Malt is a European freelance marketplace operating in France, Belgium, Germany, Spain, the Netherlands, and the United Kingdom.
+The platform connects businesses with freelancers and assists companies in managing administrative, legal, and payment processes securely and efficiently.

 Clients have to use Malt’s search engine that has filters for specific requirements such as only choosing profiles with a portfolio, minimum years of experience, and fees.